 Green investments are implemented by firms using leverage to reduce the perceived risks of the investment project to attract private investors to back them.
 Investments typically manage risks using lending or credit guarantees from public banks.

 This transfers the risk of the investment to the institution, which merely acts as a loan guarantor.
-Climate funds and Impact Investors can choose the most senior debt position of a corporation (subordinated debt ) and pay the best amount when liquidated in case the debt is canceled.
+Climate funds and impact investors can choose a corporation’s most senior debt position (subordinated debt ) and pay the best amount when liquidated if the debt is canceled.

 See Related: Worst ESG Companies

 In the private sector, initiatives like 1t.org and the New York Declaration on Forests catalyze corporate efforts to achieve greater environmental sanity and efficiency.
 UNCCD used US public money to raise private finances for neutral land reclamation and wetland mitigation.
 National funds provide critical funds for land use, trust grants, and forest funds.